 During their purchase journey, a consumer is either expanding (exploring) their options or narrowing (evaluating) them.
 And the frustrating fact for marketers is that consumers can and likely will loop between the two modes of thinking a number of times before making a decision and converting (or not).
 As they loop, online resources like search engines, social media, and review websites help to inform their decisions.

-Here at Zen Media, our Dark Social Model looks fairly similar to the traditional messy middle diagram, but it differs in an important way: it actually leaves space for the mess in the middle.
+Here at Zen Media, our model looks fairly similar to the traditional messy middle diagram, but it differs in an important way: it actually leaves space for the mess in the middle.
 Because, as our model shows, the messy middle is where shared, paid, earned, and owned media meet to interact with the consumer.

-This is important because consumers need more touchpoints than ever before to make a purchase decision, and many of the opportunities for those touchpoints occur in this unquantifiable and untrackable area (we warned you that it was messy) called Dark Social—hence the name of the model.
+This is important because consumers need more touchpoints than ever before to make a purchase decision, and many of the opportunities for those touchpoints occur in this unquantifiable and untrackable area (we warned you that it was messy) called Dark Social.

 What really happens in the messy middle?